-The Ka'ūpūlehu Marine Life Advisory Committee (KMLAC), a group of local landowners, businesses, advocacy groups, and families with ancestral ties to the area, has been working for two decades to restore coral reefs and fish populations through improved collaborative management with the State.
+The Ka'ūpūlehu Marine Life Advisory Committee (KMLAC), a group of local landowners, businesses, advocacy groups, and families with ancestral ties to the area, has been working for more than two decades to restore coral reefs and fish populations through improved collaborative management with the State.

 Securing Hawai'i's First Community-Driven Fish Replenishment Area

 In 2016 with widespread community support, the State established a 10-year rest period on harvest along a 3.6-mile stretch of the Ka'ūpūlehu coastline.
 This action will give fish time to grow and reproduce, so the fishery can recover and provide for sustainable fishing in the future.

 Two years after the Ka'ūpūlehu Marine Reserve was established, TNC surveys showed some food fish increased by more than 60% inside the rest area and only 3% outside of the rest area, and community surveys showed the rest area had twice as many 'opihi as outside areas.
 We are now working with government and community partners to develop a sustainable fisheries management plan to guide harvest after the rest period.